onyeka-hub/shell-scripting/README.md

 The Bourne shell, often referred to simply as the "Bourne shell" or "sh," is one of the oldest and most fundamental Unix shells.
 It was developed by Stephen Bourne at AT&T Bell Labs in the late 1970s.
 The Bourne shell served as the inspiration for many subsequent Unix shells, including Bash (Bourne Again Shell), which is a popular modern shell.

-what is the differnce between bash and power shell
+## What is the differnce between bash and power shell

 Bash and PowerShell are both powerful command-line shells, but they have distinct differences in terms of their origins, design philosophies, and capabilities.
 Here are some key differences between Bash and PowerShell: